Paneer Bhurji is crumbled Indian cheese sauteed in a masala mixture. This dish is perfect for breakfast and dinner.

 What is Paneer Bhurji?

-Paneer Bhurji is a classic Punjabi dish.
-Paneer is Indian cheese and bhurji means scrambled, so essentially Paneer Bhurji translates to scrambled Indian cheese.
-This dish is perfect with roti – an Indian whole wheat flatbread, alternatively, you can enjoy this dish for breakfast with toast.
+Paneer is Indian cheese and bhurji means scrambled, so essentially Paneer Bhurji translates to scrambled Indian cheese sauteed with Indian spices.
+This is a classic Punjabi dish and pairs perfectly with roti – an Indian whole wheat flatbread, alternatively, you can also enjoy this dish for breakfast with toast.

 Paneer Bhurji is: